 Skip to main content

-Six (6) Reasons for and causes of the Farmers and Herdsmen Conflicts in Nigeria
+Six (6) Reasons for and Causes of Herdsmen and Farmers Conflicts in Nigeria

 A report even has it that every state in Nigeria has recorded herdsmen-farmers clash death except Sokoto state.
 The conflict between the livestock and crop farmers is surprising because right from time, the duo have co-existed symbiotically.
 The crop farmers had always wanted cow dungs for manure while the livestock farmers had gone to farms allowed to fallow and had their livestock feed on what was remaining after harvest, as well as the after harvest succulent grasses in the farms.
 Suffice it to say here is that livestock at times destroyed crops in the farms but such cases were settled amicably without any loss of life.
 Today, the camaraderie and mutual understanding between the herdsmen and crop farmers have disappeared.
 The two farmers now live like cat and dog.
 What has gone amiss?
 What are the reasons for the herdsmen and farmers conflicts in Nigeria today?

-The reasons for farmers and herdsmen conflicts in Nigeria are:
+The reasons for and causes of herdsmen and farmers conflicts in Nigeria are as follows:

 3. The conflicts between herdsmen and farmers in Nigeria are as a result of open grazing prohibition and ranch establishment laws.
 This law has gone to effect in States such as Benue and Taraba.
 It prohibits among other things, open grazing and movement of livestock from one place to another except by train, truck or other means of vehicular conveyance; and mandates the establishment of ranches.
 The law also protects livestock and ranches as it stipulates severe punishment for any person convicted for rustling cattle or any other animals kept in ranches.
 This notwithstanding, the law was challenged by herdsmen organisations such as the Miyetti Allah Cattle Breeders Association of Nigeria (MACBAN) saying that open grazing was their culture; and that they would mobilize against the implementation of the law.
 Based on this, the Benue State government had accused the organization of masterminding the macabre attacks against communities of farmers in the State.